 AUTORETURN- how a landlord can automatically sends things back to a visitors inventory, to keep her prim count down, and her land uncluttered.
 It doesn’t mean you are in trouble or anything.
 It´s sort of good, if you lose something, normally, somebody´s autoreturn will send it back to you.
 Maria says auto return exists on OpenSim.

-AVATAR- your personal manifestation within Second Life/ OpenSim Grids.
+AVATAR- the hindu concept of the earthly embodiment of a diety, became your personal manifestation within Second Life/ OpenSim Worlds.